Extending one-forms on $F$-regular singularities: Extending one-forms

-\begin{prop} Let $X$ be a normal variety over a perfect field $k$ of positive characteristic.
-Suppose that the followings hold: \begin{enumerate}[label=\textup{(\arabic*)}] \item $X$ satisfies Serre's condition $(S_3)$, \item $X$ is quasi-$F$-pure, and \item $X$ is strongly $F$-regular in codimension two. \end{enumerate} Then $C\colon Z\Omega^{[1]}_X \to \Omega^{[1]}_X$ is surjective.
-In particular, $X$ satisfies the logarithmic extension theorem for one-forms. \end{prop} \begin{proof} Since the assertion is local on $X$, we may assume that $X$ is affine and quasi-$F$-split.
+\begin{thm} Let $X$ be a normal variety over a perfect field $k$ of positive characteristic.
+Suppose that the followings hold: \begin{enumerate}[label=\textup{(\arabic*)}] \item $X$ is strongly $F$-regular in codimension $2$. \item $X$ is quasi-$F$-injective in codimension $3$, and \item $X$ satisfies Serre's condition $(S_4)$, \end{enumerate} Then $C\colon Z\Omega^{[1]}_X \to \Omega^{[1]}_X$ is surjective.
+In particular, $X$ satisfies the logarithmic extension theorem for one-forms. \end{thm} \begin{rem} Note that we can apply this theorem even when $\dim X\leq 3$.
+In this case, the assumption (3) is equivalent to saying that $X$ is Cohen--Macaulay. \end{rem} \begin{proof} Since the assertion is local on $X$, we may assume that $X$ is affine.
 Since there exists a log resolution of $\Spec \sO_{X,x}$ for every codimension two point $x \in X$, we can take an open subscheme $U \subseteq X$ such that $\codim_X(X \setminus U) \geq 3$ and a log resolution $f\colon W \to U$.
 By assumption (2), after shrinking $U$, we may also assume that $U$ is strongly $F$-regular (see Remark \ref{rem:SFR locus}).
 Combining the assumption (3) with Theorem \ref{Introthm:2-dim} and Remark \ref{rem:F-regular}, the conditions (2) and (3) of Lemma \ref{lem:exactness in codim two} are satisfied around every codimension two point of $U$.
-Therefore, after shrinking $U$ again, we may assume that $C_n \colon Z_n\Omega_U^{[1]} \to \Omega_U^{[1]}$ is surjective.
+Therefore, after shrinking $U$ again, we may assume that $C_n \colon Z_n\Omega_U^{[1]} \to \Omega_U^{[1]}$ is surjective for every $n \ge 1$.